bloodstiller/bloodstiller.com/content/Portswigger/sqli_lab_13.md

 ## Lab 13: Blind SQL injection with out-of-band interaction: {#lab-13-blind-sql-injection-with-out-of-band-interaction}

++Note+:
-+Note+: This lab requires burp collaborator to complete which is only available with burpsuite professional, you can easily sign up for a burpsuite professional trial but for some reason they do not accept gmail accounts so use something else.
+- This lab requires burp collaborator to complete which is only available with burpsuite professional, you can easily sign up for a burpsuite professional trial but for some reason they do not accept gmail accounts so use something else.
+- This also just sometimes doesn't work so you need to retry the same payload.

 > This lab contains a blind SQL injection vulnerability.
 The application uses a tracking cookie for analytics, and performs a SQL query containing the value of the submitted cookie.
 >